-HSS - Previous PEPFAR funding was used for the development of a ten-year Health Sector and Essential Health Service Plan delineating services at each delivery level.
+Health Systems Strengthening (HSS) - Previous PEPFAR funding was used for the development of a ten-year Health Sector and Essential Health Service Plan delineating services at each delivery level.
 The plan covers the six WHO health system building blocks and lays out the roadmap for a more equitable, effective, and efficient health sector to deliver quality health services.

-Over the next four years, PEPFAR will support the implementation of critical health reforms included in the plan:
+REDACTED PEPFAR will support the implementation of critical health reforms included in the plan:

-- Institutional review and reorganization of health care delivery by strengthened District Health Management Teams (DHMT) - Improving strategic planning, implementation, and monitoring of services - Implementing quality management structures and an accreditation process - Reviewing health financing and cost effectiveness, and - Strengthening supply chain management systems for drugs and other medical commodities.
+• Institutional review and reorganization of health care delivery by strengthened District Health Management Teams (DHMT)

+- Improving strategic planning, implementation, and monitoring of services - Implementing quality management structures and an accreditation process - Reviewing health financing and cost effectiveness, and - Strengthening supply chain management systems for drugs and other medical commodities.

-The outcome will be fully functional DHMTs with authority and skills to manage all resources (human, financial, and other) and deliver quality services.
+The goal is fully functional DHMTs with authority and skills to manage all resources (human, financial, and other) and deliver quality services.